TartFroYo/Ensure_Healthcare/README.md

 Ensure Healthcare Mobile App is designed to connect uninsured communities and non-native speakers in Texas to vital medical resources.
 By providing up-to-date information on clinic services across Texas counties, the app aims to break down communication and access barriers, ensuring that everyone can receive the healthcare they need.

+Created and developed the healthcare mobile app using FlutterFlow for the front-end, Firestore for the database, and hosted on GitHub.
+The final presentation of the app was made using Google Slides.

 ---

 ## Table of Contents